 In this current digital era, we are spoiled with the affordability of high-tech gadgets such as smart phones, computers, TVs and tablets.
-Almost everyone uses smart phone, TV and computer everyday.
+Almost everyone spending many hours on their smartphone, TV and computer every day.
 Without a doubt, life is much easier with these products.
-Be it at or off of work, digital devices have become a huge part of our life.
+Be it at or out of work, digital devices have become a huge part of our life.
 In fact, for many of us, nothing can separate us from our smart phones.

 How healthy is our obsession with digital devices?
 What are the impacts from using these gadgets intensively on our health and wellbeing?

 According to Prevent Blindness, digital devices are less likely to cause cataract compared to the sun.
 Nevertheless, digital devices emit certain amount of blue light.
 It is significantly weaker than the amount of blue light emitted by the sun.
 Nevertheless, considering how close our body from these gadgets and how long we expose ourselves to blue light emitted by digital screens everyday; do these devices affect our health and wellbeing?

 A recent study showed that children's eyes absorb more blue light than adults's eyes.
 According to World Health Organization (WHO), retinopathy of prematurity is the main cause of vision impairment among children in high-income countries.
 Retinopathy is a damage to the retina caused by abnormal blood flow.
 Can the long term and intensive exposure to blue light from digital devices be the reason?

 " Antioxidant Youthful Essence is the first anti-ageing formula that I created for my own skin.
 20 years on, I still use this ultimate serum complex every day."

 Henry Tianus learn more >>>